JoshuaAndle/CM-MoE_CLIP/README.md

 # CLIP Implementation
 This work is currently being revised to work with CLIP in a multimodal transformer setting.
-The transformer code is based off of the code for "CLIP Model is an Efficient Online Continual Learner" (Note, that repository is currently unavailable but a link will be provided to it when available again).
+The transformer code is based off of the code for "CLIP Model is an Efficient Online Continual Learner" located at https://github.com/Debatrix/LifeLong-CLIP.
 The original code provides the framework for OCL with a variety of benchmark methods.
-The work unique to this project is to extend this framework by implementing the "MoA-CLIP" method to implement a variant of the clustering and merging algorithm used in the CNN implementation.
+We extend this framework to an online continual-learning framework with distribution shifts between tasks (e.g. rotations, blur) and by implementing our own "CM-MoE" method.
+CM-MoE implements a variant of the clustering and merging algorithm used in the CNN implementation to consolidate similar or redundant experts and provides a bounded growth of the overall model.